cajuncoding/cajuncoding.github.io/_posts/2020-11-17-pdf-reports-part1-how-hard-can-it-be.md

 So we can conclude this discussion by saying that for quality report rendering a templating approach is critical.

 ### 4. Is the engine or the templating language proprietary or is it an open standard?
-Now that we understand the value of templating we can start to value whey nearly all reporting engines focused on printable reports (e.g. Crystal Reports, SQL Server Reporting Services, JasperReports, etc.) all have a designer.
+Now that we understand the value of templating we can start to value why nearly all reporting engines that are focused on printable reports (e.g. Crystal Reports, SQL Server Reporting Services, JasperReports, etc.) all have a "report designer".
 It was to provide this separation of data from presentation.

 The issue we are now focused on is the nature of the templating engine and its capabilities.
 On the positive side, proprietary